77Vincent/vinslider/README.md

 > false: Do not auto play.

 ### infinite : Boolean
-> ture: The slider or carousel will start from the 1st item again when reaching the last item.
+> ture: The slider or carousel will go back to the first item after reaching the last one.

-> false: Will be stoped at the end the slide.
+> false: Will be stoped at the end the slide or carousel.

 ### scrollable : Boolean
-> ture: Mouse wheel scrolling event could slide the slider or carousel.
+> ture: Mouse wheel scrolling could slide the slider or carousel.

-> false: No mouse wheel event applied(By default).
+> false: No mouse wheel event applied **(Default)**.

 ### vertical : Boolean
 > ture: The slider or carousel will be shown in vertical mode.

-> false: Horizontal mode(By default).
+> false: Horizontal mode **(Default)**.

 ### direction : Boolean
-> ture: Goes from left to right, or top to bottom(By default).
+> ture: Goes from left to right, or top to bottom **(Default)**.

 > false: The opposite direction.

 > *NOTE: This only affects the auto playing.
-Controller event or scolling will still obey their original direction*.
+User events will still obey their original direction*.

+### enableClass : String

+> This is for changing the active class name of the current active element, by default it's 'vinactive'.
+Also the vinslider.css is using this class name as the selector.
+You can customize it into another classname if you want.

 ## FEATURES

-* Vinslider will be immediately stopped if the DOM element is not found or improper.
+* Vinslider will be immediately stopped if the DOM element is not found or improper and throw an error.
 * Currently touch event on mobile devices is not supported yet.

 ## TEST